 “I was fortunate to be surrounded by a family who sacrificed their very lives to make a better life for their children," he said.
 The oldest of four, Mr. Lucenti learned about hard work and sacrifice first hand.
 His father worked at General Mills loading boxcars and mopped floors for the Buffalo Police Department.
 His mother also worked as a custodian in City Hall.
 Everything his parents did was to give their children an opportunity to improve their lot in life, and education was the key.
 “I learned some life long lessons from parents: work hard, take pride in what you do, and treat others the way you want to be treated,” states Mr. Lu.Mr.
 Lucenti attended Canisius High, one of the most prestigious high schools in Western New York, graduating in 1973.

 “Both my parents worked long hours to pay for that education because they viewed it as an investment, not an expense.”
 His four years as a student at Canisius coupled with nineteen years on its staff, enhanced the foundation his parents gave him.

 "There is a motto in Jesuit education that I believe should exist in all schools; that we are called to be men and women for others,” he said.

-Over the last ten years, Mr. Lucenti has served as President of the WNY High School Principals Association and Co-directed the New Administrator Seminars for the WNY Educational Service Council at UB.
+And this is what he brings to Akron: high academic standards, strong discipline, and the leadership to use those talents for the well being of others.Over the last ten years, Mr. Lucenti has served as President of the WNY High School Principals Association and Co-directed the New Administrator Seminars for the WNY Educational Service Council at UB.
 He was honored in 2011 as the High School Principal of the Year in WNY, and in 2012 was named the recipient of the James E. Allen Award by the State Administrators Association as the Outstanding Secondary School Administrator in New York.